Destiny 2: Player versus player (PvP)

 The periodic competitive Iron Banner PvP mode of the original game, which disabled balancing of player's gear, also returned for the sequel.
 Destiny 2s Iron Banner, however, does not disable balancing, with Bungie stating that "Your fighting abilities, not your power levels, will decide the outcome".
 This was changed following the release of Forsaken, with balancing becoming disabled like the original game.
 Like the original, Iron Banner lasts for one week and features milestones to complete daily.
 Players must have completed the campaign and be level 20 to access Iron Banner, which features the returning Lord Saladin from the original game as its NPC.

 In Destiny 2s second year, a new PvP activity with PVE elements was released called Gambit.
-This activity puts two teams of four against each other to defeat AI opponents from one of the game's different factions/races (Cabal, Fallen, Hive, Vex, or new with forsaken Scorn), collect their motes and then bank them.
-A maximum of 15 motes can be held time and for every five motes banked will spawn a different sized blocker on each side.
+This activity puts two teams of four against each other to defeat AI opponents from one of the game's different factions/races (Cabal, Fallen, Hive, Lucent Hive, Vex, or new with Forsaken, Scorn), collect their motes and then bank them.
+A maximum of 15 motes can be held time, and every increment five motes banked will spawn a different sized blocker on each side.
 Five motes will spawn Taken Vex Goblin as a small blocker, 10 will spawn a Taken Fallen Captain, and 15 motes will spawn a Taken Hive Ogre.
 At different points in the game an invasion portal will spawn where a member of the team can invade the other team to defeat other players who are carrying motes.
-When a team banks a total of 75 motes the boss will appear, and whoever beats the boss first wins that round.
+When a team banks a total of 75 motes, the boss will appear; whichever team defeats the boss first wins that round.
 There are three rounds, best of three wins.
 During Season of the Drifter, a new version of Gambit was added called 'Gambit Prime'.
-The concept is still the same but the number of motes required to spawn the boss is now 100.
+The concept remained the same, but the number of motes required to spawn the boss was increased to 100.
 When multiple blockers are present, the team bank will start draining and adding to the other team's total mote count, and the level advantage is enabled.
 It was later merged into a single activity, using a variant of the Gambit Prime version, with the release of the Season of the Hunt update.